radim/queries/README.md

 If you prefer the default dolar sign positional parameters, you can skip the argument preparation (`queryStore.Prepare`) and use the `query.Raw`.

+## Notes

+Version 0.3.0 and later broke the interface used by previous versions.

 ## Credits

 The `queries` library is heavily influenced (and in some cases re-uses part of the logic) by